 Pets (A) — H-026

-Any and all animals are prohibited from being brought into University Village without the expressed written consent of the Director of Housing and Residential Education.
-Pet prohibitions apply to all mammals, reptiles, birds, fish and insects.
+All animals, except fish (see below), are prohibited from being brought into University Village without the expressed written consent of the Director of Housing and Residential Education.
+Pet prohibitions apply to all mammals, reptiles, birds, and insects.
 Notwithstanding the foregoing, nothing herein shall be construed to prohibit seeing-eye dogs in The University Village for the visually impaired.
 If a pet is found to be on the premises, the pet will be removed immediately.
 The Department of Housing and Residential Education may remove any unauthorized pet if a one day’s written notice of intent to remove the pet is left in a conspicuous place in the apartment.
 The Department of Housing and Residential Education may turn the pet over to a humane society or local authority.